 What keeps you passionate about training Physio’s, health professionals & others at PCAA?

-Having seen a diverse range of MS injuries and pain combined with research and postgraduate study has allowed me to identify a solution for the most complex problem, or if it cannot be solved with Physio alone, then to know who to refer to and how to work as part of a team to find a solution.
+Having seen a diverse range of Musculoskeletal injuries and pain combined with research and postgraduate study has allowed me to identify a solution for the most complex problem, or if it cannot be solved with Physio alone, then to know who to refer to and how to work as part of a team to find a solution.

 I established Physiotherapy Coaching Academy Australia to assist Physios, particularly newer graduates, to share this skill base.
 I am still passionate about helping people and I want to be able to teach and develop further skills to assist with making their job a little easier.